batiste/django-page-cms/doc/settings-list.rst

 ==================================

-This setting is a function that can be defined if you need to pass extra context data to the django_gerbi.templates.
+This setting is a function that can be defined if you need to pass extra context data to the pages templates.